Follow

 Output:

-Here I didn't specify mapping for "$country" and still I didn't get any error because I used the "safe_substitute" method.
+We didn’t specify the mapping for "$country" here, but there was no error because we used the safe_substitute method.

 To know more, click here.